 Blue Shield Promise requests the provision of Covered Doula Services be documented and coded accurately.
-Documentation must accurately reflect the Covered Doula Services provided to Blue Shield Promise Members during the claim submission period.
+Documentation must accurately reflect the Covered Doula Services provided to Blue Shield Promise members during the claim submission period.
 Plan will only reimburse for Covered Doula Services.
 In addition to information documented and coded on the claim, Doula must comply with DHCS submission requirements for other information regarding services rendered.
-A "Doula Visit Detail" form can be found on the Blue Shield Promise provider portal and will be updated, as necessary.
+A "Doula Visit Detail Log" can be found on the Blue Shield Promise provider portal and will be updated, as necessary.

-How to submit "Doula Visit Detail" Form
+How to submit "Doula Visit Detail Log"

-Doulas can complete and submit the form to the Blue Shield Promise Doula Program office via secured email BSCPromiseDoula@blueshieldca.com.
+Doulas should refer to the Doula Resource Guide for instructions on how to complete the Doula Visit Detail Log.
+Doulas can complete and submit the log to the Blue Shield Promise Doula Program office via secured email BSCPromiseDoula@blueshieldca.com.
 Birth Outcome Report